Baja Fairy Duster: Charming Nonstop Bloomer

 • First is how often to water.
 This will vary with the seasons.

 • Second is how much water to give your shrub with each watering.
-This depends on the current size of your plant.
+This depends on its current size.

-To determine the ideal watering schedule for fairy duster or any desert shrub you’ll find everything you need to know, including easy-to-use charts, at How to Water Desert Shrubs: How Often?
+To determine the ideal watering schedule for fairy duster you’ll find everything you need to know, including easy-to-use charts, at How to Water Desert Shrubs: How Often?
 How Much?

 Should You Fertilize?

-There is no need to fertilize Baja fairy dusters.
-They get all the nutrients they need from native soil.
+There is no need to fertilize Baja fairy duster.
+It gets all the nutrients they need from native soil.

-And since they are a member of the legume family (Fabaceae), they don’t need added nitrogen.
-Their roots contain bacteria which “fix” nitrogen, turning nitrogen in the air into a form plants can use.
+And since it is a member of the legume family (Fabaceae), it doesn’t need added nitrogen.
+Its roots contain bacteria which “fix” nitrogen, turning nitrogen in the air into a form plants can use.

 How to Prune